foldda/rda/README.md

 ## Benefits Of Using RDA

-> *RDA allows implementing a generic and unified data transport layer that applications can utilize for consistently sending and receiving data, so they are "loosely coupled" when require data exchange, and can be separately and flexibly maintained for compatibility.*
+> *RDA allows implementing a generic and unified data transport layer that applications can utilize for flexibly and consistently sending and receiving data.
+As the applications are "loosely coupled" in such way, they can be separately maintained and remain compatible.*

 One powerful feature of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to many receivers, and in a Python program, you can de-serialize a "User" object using the received RDA container.
-Unlike using XML/JSON, the "Person" object and the "User" object are not bound to a schema, so they can be programmed and maintained separately.
+Because there is no schema to be adhered to, the "Person" object and the "User" object can be programmed differently and be maintained separately.

 Another use of RDA is maintaining versioning compatibility between a sender and a receiver.
-Because RDA has a recursive storage structure, you can have "children" RDAs as data elements in a "parent" RDA.
-It means you can transfer multiple versions and multiple formats of your data (as child RDAs) "side-by-side" in an RDA container, and the receiver can pick the right version and the right format to use.
+Because RDA's recursive storage allows storing an RDA inside another RDA, you can transfer multiple versions and multiple formats of your data "side-by-side" (as child RDAs) in an RDA container, and the receiver can pick the right version and the right format of its preference.

 Indeed, being able to send multiple pieces of "anything" side-by-side in a container can have many interesting uses: like sending XML data (which is a string) together with its DTD (another string), or sending an encrypted document together with the associated digital signature and public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.